dysbulic/tip/blog/wordpress/wp-content/plugins/podpress/readme.txt

 Define two custom field per post.
 One with the name <strong>podcast_episode_license_name</strong> and the name of the license as the value and one custom field with then name <strong>podcast_episode_license_url</strong> and the URL to the full license text.
 It is necessary to define at least the URL.
 If the name is not defined then the name will be the URL.

-= I have a post and have added two (or more) media files via podPress.
+= I have post and have added two (or more) media files via podPress.
 Why is it not possible to mark them all for the usage in a RSS Feed? =

 podPress allows only one media files enclosure per post in the RSS Feeds because the RSS specification is unclear about this point and [W3.org Feed Validator would say](http://feed2.w3.org/docs/warning/DuplicateEnclosure.html) that it is not recommended to have more than one `<enclosure>` per RSS post element (`<item>`).
 You can find a summary about this matter in [part 1](http://www.therssweblog.com/?guid=20070520140855) and [part 2](http://www.therssweblog.com/?guid=20070522234541) of in article at the therssweblog.com.
 But probably more important is that iTunes recognizes only the first `<enclosure>` of each `<item>`.
 That is also valid for multiple enclosure elements per `<entry>` element of an ATOM Feed.
 But if like to have more than one media file per post in an News Feed then you could use such a Feed.
 You can use the "Include in:" option in the box below the post editor to choose the media file which should be in the default RSS Feeds.